-Several faculty in the Department of Philosophy at Michigan State are working in an area in which traditional debates over justice, freedom, and political obligation are increasingly joined in contemporary philosophy by concerns with inequality, power, identity, and the rationalization of institutions and practices.
-In recent years individual faculty have published books and articles on themes in feminism, African American thought, democratic theory, the politics of knowledge, and the history of liberalism.
-Several dissertations have been written in these areas, and ongoing discussion groups have formed around themes concerning gender, race and ecology.
+One of the major strengths of the department of Michigan State University is its focus on social and political thought.
+Faculty are working in an area in which traditional debates over justice, freedom, and equality are increasingly joined in contemporary philosophy by concerns with inequality, power, identity, capitalism, political freedom, democracy, and the rationalization of institutions and practices.
+In recent years individual faculty have published books and articles on themes in critical theory, Continental philosophy, feminism, African American thought, Hegelian political thought, postcolonial thought, and the critique of liberalism.
+Issues addressed have been democracy, the politics of knowledge, capitalism, technology, social epistemology, science and democracy, and law.
+Many dissertations have been written in these areas, and ongoing discussion groups have formed around themes concerning gender, race, and ecology.

-Frederick Rauscher: Kant, Early Modern Philosophy, Post-Kantian Idealism, Ethical Theory.
+Frederick Rauscher: Kant, Early Modern Philosophy, Post-Kantian Idealism, Ethical Theory, Rawls.

 Lisa Schwartzman: Feminist theory, critiques of liberalism, philosophy of law, feminist approaches to autonomy, rights, and equality.